Skip to main content

 • Description: Enables FIDO Security Keys to be used during Windows Sign In

-• Under the Configuration settings> click onAdd settings > Select Windows Hello For Business and add below:
+• Under Configuration settings, click Add settings, select Windows Hello For Business, and add:

 • Use Security Key For Sign-in

-• Assign the Policy to the Groups that should support TruU login.
+• Assign the policy to the groups that should support TruU login.

 Option 2: OMA-URI method